Ford to launch new customer relations and service model

 Ford Chief Executive Mark Fields told Reuters FordPass is a key part of his strategy to expand Ford beyond its core manufacturing business.
 The market for transportation services, such as car sharing, could be as big as $5.4 trillion a year, he said, and Ford's share of that pie is zero.

-For now, Fields said, Ford plans to expand FordPass services using targeted partnerships with companies such as McDonald's (MCD.N) and 7-Eleven [SILC.UL], not big equity investments to match General Motors' (GM.N) $500 million investment in ride hailing start-up Lyft.
+For now, Fields said, Ford plans to expand FordPass services using targeted partnerships with companies such as McDonald's and 7-Eleven, not big equity investments to match General Motors' $500 million investment in ride hailing start-up Lyft.

 Ford's carmaking rivals are also racing to head off Silicon Valley challengers and use connected vehicles to build service businesses.